 \section{Discussion and Conclusions}

 In this work, we have analyzed the geometric properties and phenomenology of $\cW$-solitons — a class of smooth, horizonless solutions in five-dimensional minimal supergravity — as prototypes of black hole microstates.
 These solitons share the same mass and charge as four-dimensional charged black holes and reproduce several of their key features, while avoiding horizons and resolving the would-be inner singularity through a smooth topological cap supported by electromagnetic fluxes.
+Remarkably, they achieve this without introducing any additional tunable parameters beyond the mass (and possibly the charge).
+As a result, unlike many phenomenological models of exotic compact objects, the solution has a sharp signature that can, in principle, be directly tested by observations.
 From a four-dimensional perspective, they correspond to (singular) charged geometries with flux, a massless axion, and the usual dilaton arising from Kaluza–Klein reduction.
-Remarkably, $\cW$-solitons also admit a neutral, asymptotically flat limit that reproduces the Schwarzschild redshift profile, providing an analytically tractable and astrophysically relevant configuration.
+Remarkably, $\cW$-solitons also admit a neutral, asymptotically flat limit that asymptotically reproduces the Schwarzschild metric, providing an analytically tractable and astrophysically relevant configuration.

 We have derived the response of $\cW$-solitons to classical probes by analyzing null geodesics, gravitational lensing, and test scalar perturbations.
 Across all these tests, $\cW$-solitons closely resemble classical black holes: \begin{itemize} \item They possess a single unstable photon sphere, coinciding with the bubble locus, and admit no stable photon orbits. \item Their gravitational lensing displays a photon ring and multiple subrings, qualitatively similar to black hole shadows, albeit with distinctive reflective properties due to the absence of a horizon (which may be reduced once nonlinear tidal disruption near the bubble locus are included~\cite{Heidmann:2025yzd}). \item Their scalar QNM spectrum features only short-lived modes, with no long-lived echoes typically associated with ultracompact horizonless objects with stable light rings~\cite{Cardoso:2014sna,Cardoso:2016rao,Cardoso:2017cqb,Cardoso:2019rvt,Heidmann:2023ojf}. \item Their linear response in the time domain exhibits a ringdown qualitatively similar to that of the corresponding black hole, with quantitative differences in oscillation frequency and damping rate. \end{itemize} We have also provided evidence that $\cW$-solitons and their corresponding black holes are linearly stable under test scalar perturbations.